JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

 **In QGIS:**
 * Open  `vector_transform.qgs`  from Data > Georeferencing
-	* _Could set up a QGIS project with a few settings ready to go for georeferencing, otherwise just create a new project_
+	* _This QGIS project can have a few settings ready to go for georeferencing, otherwise just creating a new project is fine_
 * Make sure the GRASS geoprocessing plugin is installed
 	* Go to Plugins > Manage and Install Plugins to view installed plugins and add new ones
 * To show the processing toolbox, go to Processing > Toolbox